top of page

 Course Overview

-• Duration: 10 weeks per term
+• Duration: Two semesters, 15 weeks per semester

 • Weekly Structure: